 If you want the convenience of storing sensitive information online, an easy and secure solution is to keep everything in Dropbox Vault.
 Vault is a PIN-protected folder in your Dropbox account that you can access at any time and on any device.
 It's a great place to keep medical records like vaccination cards, financial documents, legal paperwork, and more.

-Next, make it easy to protect yourself from hackers by using a password manager like Dropbox Password to log in securely on all your devices and platforms.
+Next, make it easy to protect yourself from hackers by using a password manager like Dropbox Passwords to log in securely on all your devices and platforms.
 Password creates and stores unique passwords for all of your logins, so you don't have to worry about remembering anything or someone gaining access to your accounts.

 Make a backup